 We are a developer and manufacturer of rapid diagnostic tests that aid in the detection of infectious diseases.
 On May 25, 2006 we received regulatory approval from the Food and Drug Administration (the "FDA") of two pre-market applications for rapid HIV tests.
 One pre-market application approval was for our SURE CHECK® HIV 1/2, which incorporates the proprietary barrel technology; the other pre-market application approval was for our HIV 1/2 STAT PAK® rapid HIV test in a cassette format.
-We also have a third rapid HIV test, HIV 1/2 STAT PAK Dipstick that is only sold outside of the U.S. Applications for Clinical Laboratory Improvement Act waivers for these two FDA-approved tests have since been submitted to the FDA, and a CLIA waiver was granted by the FDA for HIV 1/2 STAT PAK on November 20, 2006.
-The CLIA waiver application for the SURE CHECK® HIV 1/2 is currently pending.
+We also have a third rapid HIV test, HIV 1/2 STAT PAK Dipstick that is only sold outside of the U.S. Applications for Clinical Laboratory Improvement Act waivers for these two FDA-approved tests have since been submitted to the FDA, and are currently pending.